Prohibited Practices in Education

-Except as permitted by rules of the Department.
+Exceptions as permitted by rules of the Department

-Create and use unfair admission forms or inquiries that elicits or attempts to elicit information, or to make or keep a record concerning the race, color, national origin, sex, age, or marital status of a person seeking admission.
+Creating and using unfair admission forms or inquiries that elicits or attempts to elicit information, or to make or keep a record concerning the race, color, national origin, sex, age, or marital status of a person seeking admission.

 Unless the information is collected for purposes of evaluating the effectiveness of recruitment, admissions, and other educational policies, and is maintained separately from the application.

 Respondents that may be exempt under one or more circumstances include the following:

 - Religious or denominational institutions that limit admission or give preference to applicants of the same religion.

 - Educational institutions in which students of only one sex are permitted to enroll.